Student in front of three paintings

 Aggie Scholars Research Initiative

-The Aggie Scholars Research Initiative (ASRI) expands access to research opportunities for UC Davis undergraduates in the social sciences, arts and humanities.
+The Aggie Scholars Research Initiative (ASRI) is a 10-week summer research program designed to expand access to undergraduate research for students, especially those in the social sciences and humanities.
 The program offers mentorship, workshops and collaborative learning experiences to help students explore research pathways and develop meaningful projects.

 Program overview